How To Smoke Salmon – Easy & Tender Recipe

 - Start by prepping your smoker to 225 degrees (F) using a fruit wood (we like cherry or apple for salmon).

 - Place your salmon on the smoker until it hits your desired internal temperature.
 For tender salmon we cook it to 140 degrees Fahrenheit.
 You’ll see the salmon sweating out the fat, and you’ll see a nice red color start to form on the crust of the salmon.
 Check temperature at thickest part with a probe and you can also poke and pull apart the flaky salmon and make sure that the interior is pink and not translucent.

-Pro Tip: The Smaller the fillet or if using wild caught, start checking the internal temperature as early as 30 minutes.
+Pro Tip: Start checking temperature early.
+The smaller the fillet, or if using wild caught, start checking the internal temperature as early as 30 minutes.

 The key to tender juicy salmon is cooking it at a low heat and paying close attention to the internal temperature using a good quality digital thermometer.